TwilioQuest/ghw-twilio-guide/README.md

 ## Summary

 Twilio's weekly challenge is to play and learn with [TwilioQuest](https://twilio.com/quest).
 To complete the weekly challenge, simply download TwilioQuest, join the leaderboard, and play at least one mission.
-If you want to be in with a chance of winning a special TwilioQuest prize pack, rank top 5 in the leaderboard.
+If you want to be in with a chance of winning a special TwilioQuest prize pack, earn at least 5000 XP.
 Read on to learn more!

 ## What is TwilioQuest?